wgalen/GhidraMCP/README.md

 `mvn clean package assembly:single`

 The generated zip file includes the built Ghidra plugin and its resources.
+These files are required for Ghidra to recognize the new extension.

 - lib/GhidraMCP.jar
 - extensions.properties